readysettech/docs-old/docs/guides/tutorial.md

     -c wal_level=logical
     ```

-1. Take a moment to understand the flags you used:
+1. Take a moment to understand the options you used:

     <style>
       table thead tr th:first-child {